-EVP, Medical Affairs and Integration, AU
+EVP, Medical Affairs and Integration

-Presidential Distinguished Chair
+Presidential Distinguished Chair, AU

-David C. Hess, MD, a stroke specialist, honored educator and biotech entrepreneur, is Dean of the Medical College of Georgia and Executive Vice President for Medical Affairs and Integration at Augusta University.
-Dr. Hess also continues to serve as professor and Presidential Distinguished Chair in the MCG Department of Neurology.
-He is a graduate of the Johns Hopkins University and the University of Maryland School of Medicine and completed his Neurology Residency and Vascular Neurology/Stroke Fellowship at MCG and AU Health System.
+David C Hess MD, a stroke specialist, honored educator and biotech entrepreneur, is the 27th Dean of the Medical College of Georgia and Executive Vice President for Medical Affairs and Integration at Augusta University.
+Dr. Hess also continues to serve as Presidential Distinguished Chair and Professor in the MCG Department of Neurology.
+He is a graduate of the Johns Hopkins University and the University of Maryland School of Medicine.
+He is tripled Board Certified in Internal Medicine, Neurology, and Vascular Neurology.
+He completed his Neurology Residency and Vascular Neurology/Stroke Fellowship at MCG and AU Health System.

 A prolific physician-scientist whose focus is improving stroke treatment and recovery, Dr. Hess has more than 210 peer-reviewed publications and has been involved in basic, pre-clinical and clinical stroke research.
 He currently is the Principal Investigator on 3 NIH Awards (2 R01s and an U01) and an NIH COVID-19 supplement award.
 He served as the clinical principal investigator for the MASTERS clinical trial, a study of bone-marrow derived stem cells known as “Multistem” in acute stroke, the largest stem cell trial for stroke to date.
 He has served on the National Institutes of Health Neurological Sciences and Disorders-K Study Section that reviews clinical trials within the National Institute of Neurological Diseases and Stroke and has chaired NINDS Clinical Trial Special Emphasis Panels.